danilobellini/pyscanprev/README.rst

 variable name in that "for" section.
 So ``start`` is never an output, although everything starts with ``prev for prev in [start]``.

-It's not only about aesthetics ou readability, but also about memorization.
-Knowledge about the scan abstraction and about the Python language is probably not enough for one to remember that structure.
+It's not only about code aesthetics or readability, but also about pattern memorization: knowledge about the scan abstraction and about the Python language is probably not enough for one to remember that structure.

 As ``func`` in the previous example was essentially ``operator.add``, let's do